top of page

 The Model

-I coated the model with Alclad Aqua Gloss and made some panel accent with Flory’s Dark Dirt, to then re-coat it and apply decals.
-The decals are a merge of custom-made decals I ordered from Bedlam Creations, and decals I took from the kit and other aftermarket sets.
+I coated the model with Alclad Aqua Gloss and made some panel accents with FloryFlory's Dirt to re-coat it and apply decals.
+The decals are a blend of custom-made decals I ordered from Bedlam Creations and decals I took from the kit and other aftermarket sets.
 Bear in mind that the kit's decals, while nice, are very shiny!

 I hope you enjoyed this short article for this build.
-As always, thank you for reading and happy modeling!
+As always, thank you for reading, and happy modeling!

 bottom of page